gvwilson/sensibleadventures/gleam/gleam.md

 Sure enough, the door banged open just a few moments later.
 "What's going on here?"
 Number One bellowed.
 "You stupid brutes!
 What are you doing?"
-He lumbered across the gravel, swatting snarly-dogs as he went.
+He lumbered across the gravel, swatting clankers as he went.

 Gleam dropped to the ground and ducked into the observatory.
 His feet